robertdfrench/Cpp-Libraries/README.md

     $ sudo apt-get install libgtest-dev

-Now we need to go to the src directory, creates the libs, and move then to lib dir:
+Now we need to go to the src directory, create the libs, and move them to the lib directory:

     $ cd /usr/src/gtest
     $ sudo cmake CMakeLists.txt